Trend Bible: The Art of ForesightTrend Bible: The Art of Foresight

 Despite having a strong gut instinct about what we believe will influence a brand proposition, it’s vital we begin with sound reasoning, so rigorous research is the foundation of our forecasts.

 Trends are a reflection of the changing social and cultural mood, so we start by evaluating the socio-political, economic and cultural landscape.
-We examine what people will be thinking and feeling a year to five years from now,
+We examine what people will be thinking and feeling a year to five years from now, looking for events and new technologies that might shape mindsets and shift behaviors.
+To craft a forecast, we translate our insights into engaging themes and narratives to communicate trends to brands around the world.

 Trends have longevity when they resonate with an important social movement; for example the rise in analogue play across multi-generations in response to the trend for staying in and the Joy of Missing Out (JOMO).
 It’s also important to look for trends that are an evolution of something we’re already familiar with – these evolutionary trends tend to have high sticking power continuing into the future.